Reviews You Can Rely On

 Design and Functionality

-I loved the overall versatility of this checked bag.
-It's easy to use, classy, and uniquely stylish.
+We loved the overall versatility of this checked bag.
+It's easy to use, classy, and has a modern style.
 It functions well for everything from road trips to international adventures, and its understated, but classy, vibe complements both business and leisure travel.

 Color options!
-This is one of the first things I noticed when ordering my Away The Large.
-Hats off to the manufacturer for giving customers the ability to find a bag that really speaks to them.
-In addition to tons of cool tints, I really liked that this bag came with a leather name tag, dirty clothes bag, combo TSA lock, and even a melamine foam sponge (Magic Eraser) for those occasional scrapes and scuffs.
-As for negatives, my notepad is still nearly empty after two years.
-The only thing I've noted is tough, scratchy zippers that can be a little stubborn at times.
-Additionally, for some, this bag's lack of an expansion zipper may be a functional drawback.
+This is one of the first things we noticed when ordering the Away The Large.
+Hats off to the manufacturer for giving customers the ability to find a bag that really speaks to their personal style.
+In addition to numerous cool tints and some monochromatic editions, we particularly appreciated that this bag came with a leather name tag, a dirty clothes bag, a combo TSA lock, and even a melamine foam sponge (Magic Eraser) to address those occasional scrapes and scuffs.
+As for negatives, our notepad is still nearly empty after two years.
+The only thing we've noted is tough, scratchy zippers that can be a little stubborn at times.
+Additionally, the lack of an expansion zipper in this bag may be a functional drawback for some.
 Luckily, the manufacturer also offers The Large Flex..
 And, combining The Large with the Away The Carry-on, makes travel a breeze.

-It's no wonder that I see Away luggage in airports all around the world.
+It's no wonder that we see Away luggage in airports all around the world.
 This bag is stylish, tough, and versatile.

 Should You Buy the Away The Large?

-The Away The Large is somewhat higher in price for a value pick, I admit.
-Typically, I tend to pick items that cost a little less.
-Indeed, this bag will set you back a bit, but I feel the trade-off in quality and performance far outweighs the extra money.
-From international business travel to a casual stateside road trip, if you're looking for a rock-solid performer that works well for any jaunt, swipe your card and be done.
-Anyone who values quality will immediately see the value of this bag.
+The Away The Large is a reasonably priced hardshell, especially when compared to other bags with this level of durability and performance.
+This bag will set you back a bit, but we feel the trade-off in quality and performance far outweighs the savings you would get from purchasing a cheaper bag.
+From international business travel to a casual stateside road trip, if you're looking for a rock-solid performer that works well for any jaunt, anyone who values quality will immediately see the value of this bag.

 away the large - putting its wheels to the test during an early morning crossing over...